 OSHA’s hazard communication standard, recently updated to align with the UN Globally Harmonized System of Classification and Labelling of Chemicals (29 CFR 1910.1200) no longer specifically requires training appropriate to the language and education level of employees, as is the case for some other standards.

 However, the standard does require employers to “provide employees with effective information and training on hazardous chemicals in their work area at the time of their initial assignment, and whenever a new chemical hazard the employees have not previously been trained about is introduced into their work area,” and an earlier memo from OSHA reminds employers of the expectation that information will be tailored to employees’ language and educational level.

 In their press release, Tyson defends their training system: “While we do have a diverse workforce at this plant, we work hard to communicate with our team members, providing interpreters for those who may not be fluent in English.”

-Regardless of the amount of training your employees receive, at some point an accident will happen.
+Each year, hundreds of thousands of workers are exposed to hazardous materials in the workplace.
+To protect these workers, government safety regulators require employers to train their employees on chemical inhalation first aid.
+Regardless of the amount of training your employees receive, at some point, an accident will happen.
 To help ensure their preparedness we assembled the standard treatments for different types of chemical exposure.

 a) Skin Splashes